daniel-wzy/PawnsBoardGame/README.txt

-Hello TAs!
 Here is the key information needed:
 To Use JAR File
     - run the following command "java -jar PawnBoardGame.jar deckConfigFiles\example1.txt deckConfigFiles\example1.txt human human" for human vs. human.